Sushrut22/book-buddy/README.md

 3. Rate books you've read and manage your rated books in the Rated Books Section.
 4. Use the chatbot to get recommendations based on books you mention or your preferred genres.
 5. Discover personalized recommendations in the Recommended List based on collaborative filtering, content-based approaches, and the popularity-based approach.

+## Video Demonstration

+Watch the BookBuddy in action in our video demonstration: [BookBuddy Demo](https://www.youtube.com/watch?v=pdeWZkCaQUQ)

 ## Contributing